I-am-PUID-0/DUMB_docs/docs/faq/general.md

 ### 🔄 What happens when I update DUMB?

+The image maintained for DUMB is automatically updated when one of the embedded services (like `riven_backend`, `cli_debrid`, etc.) have a new release available; thus, reducing the need to update to the latest release inside the container.
+For more info, see the [DUMB FAQ](../faq/dumb.md#does-the-dumb-image-have-the-latest-version-of-x) regarding finding what versions are built into the image.

-DUMB includes **auto-update** functionality for most services.
+Alternatively, DUMB also includes **auto-update** functionality for most [services](../services/index.md).
 Depending on your configuration (`auto_update` and `auto_update_interval`), the system will check for new versions of services like Zurg, Riven, Zilean, etc.

 You can configure update frequency and behavior in each service’s section of `dumb_config.json`.